|Jeremiah Denton of Mobile, Ala.|

 Aug.
-11, 1967 - For the first time, U.S. pilots were authorized to bomb road and rail links in the Hanoi-Haiphong area, formerly on the prohibited target list.
-This permitted U.S. aircraft to bomb targets within 25 miles of the Chinese border and to engage other targets with rockets and cannon within 10 miles of the border.
-The original restrictions had been imposed because of Johnson’s fear of a confrontation with China and a possible expansion of the war.
+11, 1967 - For the first time, U.S. pilots were authorized to bomb road and rail links in the Hanoi-Haiphong area, formerly on the prohibited target list, including targets within 25 miles of the Chinese border.

 Aug.
 11, 1976 – Major League Baseball outfielder Bubba Crosby was born in Bellaire, Texas.
 During his career, he played for the Los Angeles Dodgers and the New York Yankees.